unlock-protocol/unlock-wordpress-plugin/README.txt

 3. Download this Unlock WP Plugin repo as a zip file.

-4. Login to WP admin of your local dev wp website created in step (2) above.
+4. Login to the WP admin of your local dev wp website created in step (2) above.

 5. Go to `Plugins`, click `Add New` , then click `Upload Plugin`.